-The Livemix LM-DANTE-EXP is a user installable option card for the MIX-16 and MIX-32.
+The Livemix LM-DANTE-EXP2 is a user installable option card for the MIX-16 and MIX-32.
 This input option card is for connecting to your Dante digital network.
 Audinate’s Dante technology is a widely accepted and highly reliable standard for networked audio, especially in live and studio sound applications.
-When using the Dante input option card (LM-DANTE-EXP), the Livemix system integrates seamlessly into a Dante network.
+When using the Dante input option card (LM-DANTE-EXP2), the Livemix system integrates seamlessly into a Dante network.
 All the network subscriptions can be made using the touchscreen on the Livemix CS-SOLO or CS-DUO for quick and easy setup.
 Channels can be setup with a single “Import 1-24” button or each channel can be individually subscribed across multiple devices.
 Using the Import Names feature, channel names can be assigned to the Livemix channels.

 The Dante Option Card for the MIX-16 and MIX-32 makes it incredibly easy to connect your Livemix system to a Dante™ network.
 It is preinstalled in a Livmix digital system and can be user installed if upgrading from the Livemix AD-24 analog input.